godotengine/godot-docs/tutorials/2d/viewport_and_canvas_transforms.rst

 Finally, viewports have a *Stretch Transform*, which is used when resizing or stretching the screen.
-This transform is used internally by the [[Tutorial Multires]], but can also be requested to the viewport.
+This transform is used internally by the :ref:`doc_multiple_resolutions`, but can also be requested to the viewport.

 Input events received in the
 `Node.\_input\_event(ev) <https://github.com/okamstudio/godot/wiki/class_node#_input_event>`__